 The VW Versus University of West Virginia Confrontation

-The entirety of the budget that the University of West Virginia (UWV) received to test VW’s emission system was $70,000, which was received from the International Council on Clean Transportation.
+The entirety of the budget that the University of West Virginia (UWV) received to test VW’s emission system was $70,000, which was obtained from the International Council on Clean Transportation.
 This test budget eventually led to a $22 billion settlement paid out by VW.

-Image from Fortune and from West Virginia University Center For Alternative Fuels, Engines and Emissions.
+Image from Fortune and West Virginia University Center For Alternative Fuels, Engines and Emissions.
 The most important aspect of this rigging was that it tested the car while on the road and not in a lab.
 The device was powered by a small Honda generator.

 This is the emission testing equipment that caught VW.

 “Volkswagen has admitted in court documents that it never expected anyone to test its cars on the road, where the illegal software would not work.
 Part of the difficulty is that measuring the emissions of a moving vehicle is a significant engineering challenge.” – New York Times